 PARIS — PPR, the French retailer that owns Gucci Group, is bullish for 2006, thanks to a strong outlook for luxury.

-That was the message delivered by François-Henri Pinault, the group’s chairman and chief executive, as he addressed an annual shareholders’ meeting here Tuesday.
+That was the message delivered by François-Henri Pinault, the group’s chairman and chief executive, as he addressed the annual shareholders’ meeting here Tuesday.

 “We are confident for 2006,” said an upbeat Pinault.
 “Luxury remains strong, and we are in a good position with all of our brands.”